MicrosoftDocs/learn/learn-pr/azure/move-data-with-azure-data-box/includes/3-how-azure-data-box-family-works.md

 1. **Ship device to Azure datacenter**

    Ship the disks back to Azure, using the provided shipping label for your regional carrier.
-When the device is received by the Azure datacenter, the data is copied to your Azure Storage account.
+When the device is received by the Azure datacenter, the data is copied to your Azure storage account.
 1. **View data in Azure Storage**

    Check for any errors, and verify that the data has been copied to your storage account.